wavecommander/panblog/md/posts/mark-zuckerberg-owns-boomer-senators.md

 This video's title and equally patronizing music shoot down the concerns of the Congress members by mocking them; primarily because they aren't very up-to-date with the jargon of the subject (e.g. a Congress member described messaging in WhatsApp as "e-mailing").

-Zuckerberg tip-toes around answering these questions or outright deny any allegations, like most of his responses during his questioning, while many tech-savvy people speculate that the answer to all of the above allegations may be yes.
+Zuckerberg tip-toes around answering these questions or outright denies any allegations, like most of his responses during his questioning, while many tech-savvy people speculate that the answer to all of the above allegations may be yes.

 Because sites like Facebook and Google rely on advertising as their primary source of revenue, they are faced with the challenge of adding value to online advertising which has been, for most of the history of the internet, pretty worthless.
 Being able to target specific demographics to advertise to is where the money is, and data harvesting + user profiling is the way to do it.